Urethane Concrete Food Processing Floors

 Chemical Resistance for Food Processing Floors

-PUMA-CRETE® withstands oxidizing agents, organic acids and CIP chemicals commonly found on food plant floors.
+PUMA-CRETE® chemical resistant flooring withstands oxidizing agents, organic acids and CIP chemicals commonly found on food plant floors.
 Many food ingredients such as sugars and oils break down, and erode concrete and other types of flooring.
 Typical CIP cleaners including nitric and phosphoric acid, are often spilled at low concentrations.
 Our flooring handles these chemicals.
-In chemical storage areas, where concentrated chemicals may be spilled, we have special top coats to accommodate these type of spills.
+In chemical storage areas, where concentrated chemicals may be spilled, we have top coats to accommodate specialty chemicals.

 Installation of EPF Food and Beverage Flooring

-EPF has invested in over $1M of specialty surface prep and installation equipment for food manufacturing facilities.
-Not only does this ensure that all of our surface prep equipment has vacuums systems to capture dust, but also that every installation proceeds smoothly, quickly and efficiently.
-The surface prep is completed and the materials are applied.
-Since time tested checklists are followed throughout the process, tight quality is maintained in the finished product.
+EPF has invested in state of the art equipment for food manufacturing facilities.
+This equipment includes minimizes dust, and ensures a fast, efficient, and quality installation.
+All of our surface prep equipment has vacuum systems to capture dust.
+Special installation equipment ensures that every installation proceeds smoothly, quickly and efficiently.
+Once the surface prep is completed, the materials are applied.
+Since time tested checklists are followed throughout the process, tight quality is maintained for the finished product.
 When the customer takes ownership of the new floor, he is provided with floor cleaning and care instructions.
 A feedback rating form is left with the customer, for EPF management quality feedback on the installation.
 The adjacent areas are cleaned up, and returned to original condition.

 Check out this brief overview of our food processing floors: